FREQUENTLY ASKED QUESTIONS

 MITES/ LICE

 We recommend Elector PSP, as it’s the most efficient, effective, and easy solution to treat mites and lice.
-It should work the first time you use it, unlike other products which are less affective and require multiple treatments.
-I would check the dose, and spray the vent area with Elector PSP as well.
-No egg withdrawal.
+It should work the first time you use it, unlike other products (Permethrin) which are less affective and require multiple treatments.
+Spray the entire coop - all the cracks and such too.
+Do check the dose.
+No egg withdrawal with Elector PSP.

 MINERALS / PROBIOTICS / VITAMINS